willfurnass/sheffield_hpc/help.rst

 IT Services' Research and Innovation courses
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you are new to the cluster, have never used Linux or HPC before you should attend the RIT 101 (Introduction to Linux), 102 (Linux Shell Scripting Tutorial) and 103 (Introduction to Running Software on the HPC) courses.
+If you are new to the cluster, have never used Linux or HPC before you should attend the RIT 101 (Introduction to Linux) and RIT 102 (High-Performance Computing) courses.

 These courses are very popular and run through both semesters.
 You can find details and how to register at the website: https://sites.google.com/sheffield.ac.uk/research-training/ (Only accessible with the VPN turned on.)